Guaranteed recovery of quantum processes from few measurements: Analytical details and proofs

 \subsubsection{Null space property}

 If an operator $X$ is of rank $r$ one has $\TrNorm{X} \leq \sqrt{r} \TwoNorm{X}$.
 Here, we rely on the idea to take a similar inequality to define the notion of effectively rank-$r$ elements.
 This notion of effective low rank is often enough for low-rank matrix reconstruction.
 Additionally, one can take into account violations of $X$ being of low rank.
-This idea is formalized with the \emph{null space property} (NSP). \begin{definition}[NSP] For $q \geq 1$, a linear map $\A : J\HT(\CC^n) \to \RR^m$ satisfies the \emph{$\ell_q$-null space property} for rank $r$ with constants $\mu \in \left]0,1\right[$ and $\tau>0$ if for all $X \in \HT(\CC^n)_0$
+This idea is formalized with the \emph{null space property} (NSP).
+We use a version of Kabanava et al.~\cite{KabKueRau15} adjusted to our setting of subspaces, which uses the rank-$r$ approximation $X\r$ to $X$ from Eq.~\eqref{eq:tail_def}.